D2D Coded Caching Schemes for Multiaccess Networks with Combinatorial Access Topology: Multiaccess D2D coded caching

-An $F$-division $(L,K,\Gamma,M,N)$ MADCC scheme also operates in two phases. \\ $\bullet$ \textbf{Placement phase}: During this phase, each file $W_{n}$ is split into $F$ non-overlapping packets.
+An MADCC scheme also operates in two phases. \\ $\bullet$ \textbf{Placement phase}: During this phase, each file $W_{n}$ is split into $F$ non-overlapping packets.
 Each cache node $\mathcal{Z}_\gamma$, where $\gamma \in [\Gamma]\}$, caches $MB$ bits with \textit{uncoded data placement}.
 The later demands of the users are unknown during this phase. \\ $\bullet$ \textbf{Delivery phase}: During this phase, each user requests a file from $\{W_n: n \in [N]\}$.
 For a given demand vector $\vec{d}$, using the cache contents it can access, each user broadcasts a coded message $X_{k,\vec{d}}$ consisting of $S_{k,\vec{d}}$ packets to all other users over an error-free shared medium.
 The delivery is assumed to be \textit{one-shot}.
 Through these transmissions and the accessible cache contents, all the users retrieve their requested file.

-The corresponding load $R$ normalized to the file size is given by (\ref{eq:load}).
-The objective is to design D2D coded caching schemes with dedicated caches and MADCC schemes with both the transmission load and the subpacketization level as small as possible.
+Our objective is to design MADCC schemes with both the load per user and the subpacketization level as small as possible.
+Similar to designing DPDAs to obtain low-subpacketization D2D coded caching schemes, designing combinatorial structures that characterize the placement and delivery strategies of an MADCC scheme is meaningful in this direction.
+To this end, we define two arrays, the \textit{placement array} and the \textit{delivery array}.
+The placement array is defined to characterize data placement in the caches, and the delivery array is defined to characterize the user accessible cache contents and delivery strategy of the proposed MADCC schemes.
+These arrays are defined as follows.